James Goodnight: Wealth and philanthropy

 In April 2023, Goodnight's net worth was estimated at US$7.4 billion, making him the richest person in North Carolina, ahead of Epic Games' Tim Sweeney.
-The Bloomberg Billionaires Index estimated his net worth to be US$11 billion in April 2024.
+The Bloomberg Billionaires Index estimated his net worth to be US$18.5 billion as of 2025.

 Goodnight has an interest in improving the state of education, particularly elementary and secondary education.
 He has advocated for increased funding for STEM education in the United States to prevent brain-drain and the outsourcing of research and technology jobs to other countries.
 In 1996, Goodnight and his wife, along with his business partner, John Sall and his wife Ginger, founded an independent prep school Cary Academy.
 He has advocated for restructuring preschool funding in North Carolina to extend access to more children in the state.

 The Goodnights have engaged in various philanthropic activities related to North Carolina State University.
 They created the Goodnight Scholarships, including the Goodnight Scholars Program and the Goodnight Transfer Scholars Program, which provides full tuition scholarships and development programs to students in STEM.
 Their endowments have also created the Goodnight Doctoral Fellowship, 28 named faculty positions, and a deanship at North Carolina State.

 The Goodnights also founded the Goodnight Educational Foundation in 2005.
 The foundation has supported the North Carolina Independent Colleges and Universities' Science of Reading Initiative.
 In 2023, the Goodnight Distinguished Professorship in Early Literacy at Western Carolina University was established with a $1.5 million endowment from the foundation.
 Goodnight has also contributed to the William and Ida Friday Institute for Educational Innovation.

 The Goodnights have also donated to causes such as wildlife conservation and historical preservation.
 They sponsored the Jim and Ann Goodnight Museum Park, part of the North Carolina Museum of Art in Raleigh.
 In 2018, Goodnight and his wife were awarded by the North Carolina Museum of History for their contributions to the preservation of North Carolina history.
 He is a patron of the Carolina Ballet.

 Both of the Goodnights are also involved in the local Cary, North Carolina, community.
 He has invested heavily in real estate in Cary, which - in addition to tax revenue generated by SAS and the attraction of thousands of employees - has contributed to the town's growth since the 1970s.
 He has also invested in the development of the neighboring community of Chatham Park.
 He owns Prestonwood Country Club and The Umstead Hotel and Spa situated on the edge of the SAS campus.
+He also established Herons currently headed by Steven Devereaux Greene.